-Global fluid catalytic cracking (FCC) market demand was around 617.9 kilo tons in 2014.
-Refinery catalyst, the parent market is expected to grow to USD 6.70 billion by 2020 at a CAGR of 3.3% over the forecast period, thereby promoting FCC growth.
+The global fluid catalytic cracking (FCC) market demand was around 617.9 kilotons in 2014.
+Refinery catalyst, the parent market is expected to grow to USD 6.70 billion by 2022 at a CAGR of 3.3% over the forecast period, thereby promoting FCC growth.
 Increasing fuel standards, better operational efficiency, selectivity, and stress on ‘green’ resources is expected to contribute to market demand.

 Numerous governments are increasing investments in petroleum refining activities to meet rising demand, along with technological upgradation and enhancement of existing equipment.
-Future plans of refinery expansion and construction are expected to add to refining capacity, creating larger demand for catalytic cracking processes.
-Regional imbalance petroleum supply is anticipated to boost refining operations globally as well, creating larger market demand.
+Future plans of refinery expansion and construction are expected to add to refining capacity, creating a larger demand for catalytic cracking processes.
+Regional imbalance petroleum supply is anticipated to boost refining operations globally as well, creating larger fluid catalytic cracking market demand.

-The global market has been categorized into North America, Europe, Asia Pacific (APAC), Middle East and Africa (MEA) and Central and South America (CSA).
+The global fluid catalytic cracking market has been categorized into North America, Europe, Asia Pacific (APAC), Middle East and Africa (MEA), and Central and South America (CSA).
 APAC is the largest and fastest growing consumer owing to rising fuel consumption in developing countries such as China, India, Indonesia, and others.

 APAC was followed by MEA and CSA owing to high demand from nations such as Saudi Arabia & Brazil respectively.
 Europe and North America present relatively mature markets for FCC owing to industry saturation and declining fossil fuel demand with a shift in trend towards sustainable & renewable resources.